sahublr01/rest_crud_temp/README.md

-# upgradeM3u8
+# RESTFUL CRUD API

-Go service to add subtitles and multiple Audio streams to media m3u8.
+Go service to use CRUD API using go routines